BJYM leader’s house attacked at Nadapuram

 Following the incident, the Rural police, with the support of a Bomb Detection and Disposal Squad, conducted a search on Mr. Krishna’s house premises and the RSS office.

-Two unexploded country-made bombs were recovered from the compound of the RSS office.
+Two country-made bombs were recovered from the compound of the RSS office.

 Two PVC pipes, reportedly used for making pipe bombs, were found on the burial ground of Nadapuram Juma Masjid in another search operation.